HamzaAnis/open-eth-pool-script-install/README.md

-# Open Eth Pool Script Setup and Install
+# Open Ethereum Pool Script for  configuration/setup and installation

-This repo will help you to install [open-ethereum-pool][repo]
+This repository will help you to install [open-ethereum-pool][repo]

-# Feautures
+# Features
   - Setting up the dependencies
   - Will help in configuration for the pool
   - Running the [app][www]